maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 Go ahead and copy all the files and folders from your cloned starter code repository into your existing application structure.

-NOTE: You should be able to copy/merge the files into your application in one action.
-They will fall into place or replace existing files correctly.
+NOTE: You should be able to copy/merge the files into your application in one action; they will fall into place or replace existing files correctly.

 Commit your changes.